 Poorly-positioned impacted teeth can cause several problems.
 Partially erupted teeth allow bacteria to proliferate under the gum and cause an infection, which may result in swelling, mouth stiffness, pain and illness.
 The pressure from the erupting wisdom teeth may move other teeth and disrupt the orthodontic or natural alignment of teeth.
 Moreover, tumors or cysts can form around the impacted wisdom teeth, resulting in the destruction of the jaw and other teeth.

 Wisdom tooth removal typically prevents or resolves these problems.
 Early removal is recommended to avoid future problems and to decrease the surgical risk involved with the procedure.

-At your consultation appointment Dr. Davis will perform a thorough oral examination and take x-rays.
-Using this information, Dr. Davis will evaluate both the position of the wisdom teeth and their potential for causing problems.
+At your consultation appointment Dr. Ebrahimi will perform a thorough oral examination and take x-rays.
+Using this information, Dr. Ebrahimi will evaluate both the position of the wisdom teeth and their potential for causing problems.
 Studies have shown that early evaluation and wisdom tooth removal results in superior outcomes for the patient.
 Patients are first evaluated in the teenage years by their dentist, orthodontist or oral and maxillofacial surgeon.

 Wisdom tooth removal is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Ebrahimi is well-trained and licensed to provide various types of anesthesia ranging from local anesthesia to intravenous sedation to general anesthesia.
 Dr. Ebrahimi will discuss these options, as well as all surgical risks, with you at your consultation appointment.